glazkovalex/Rebus.Kafka/README.md

 ### Additional features

 * When using the Rebus.ServiceProvider package, in order to avoid deadlocking, events should only be subscribed synchronously `bus.Subscribe<TestMessage>().Wait()`!
-* The [Rebus.Kafka transport](https://github.com/glazkovalex/Rebus.Kafka) automatically creates topics by default.
+* At the request of the transport users, the [Rebus.Kafka transport](https://github.com/glazkovalex/Rebus.Kafka) automatically creates topics by default.
 However, I do not recommend using allow.auto.create.topics=true for production!
 To disable allow.auto.create.topics, pass your ConsumerConfig or ConsumerAndBehaviorConfig configuration to the transport with the AllowAutoCreateTopics = false parameter disabled.
 * The [Rebus.Kafka transport](https://github.com/glazkovalex/Rebus.Kafka) has a new overload with the [ConsumerAndBehaviorConfig](https://github.com/glazkovalex/Rebus.Kafka/blob/master/Rebus.Kafka/Configs/ConsumerAndBehaviorConfig.cs) parameter instead of ConsumerConfig.
 This new configuration type contains transport behavior settings.
 So far, it has a single [CommitPeriod](https://github.com/glazkovalex/Rebus.Kafka/blob/master/Rebus.Kafka/Configs/ConsumerBehaviorConfig.cs) parameter that defines the period after which the commit offset will be set in Apache Kafka.
 [Here is an example of using it ](https://github.com/glazkovalex/Rebus.Kafka/blob/master/Rebus.Kafka.Tests/SimpleTests.cs#L69)
-* `UseAttributeOrTypeFullNameForTopicNames` simplifies naming the topic of events by Name from TopicAttribute(<TopicName>) or to "---Topic---.<Spacename>.<TypeName>".
+* [UseAttributeOrTypeFullNameForTopicNames](https://github.com/glazkovalex/Rebus.Kafka/blob/e292ac48d9049785123bb2ab005969ed0c3ccb48/IdempotentSaga/Program.cs#L58) simplifies naming the topic of events by Name from [TopicAttribute({TopicName})](https://github.com/glazkovalex/Rebus.Kafka/blob/e292ac48d9049785123bb2ab005969ed0c3ccb48/IdempotentSaga/Messages/KickoffSagaMessages.cs#L5) or to "---Topic---.{Spacename}.{TypeName}".

 ### Note:
 - So as to interact with the Apache Kafka requires the unmanaged "librdkafka", you need to install the appropriate version of the package "[librdkafka.redist](https://www.nuget.org/packages/librdkafka.redist)".
 If this unmanaged "librdkafka" is not found automatically, you must load it before you can use [Rebus.Kafka](https://github.com/glazkovalex/Rebus.Kafka) for the first time as follows: